-In a recent blog, we discussed some of the key questions you should ask a personal injury attorney before hiring them.
+In a recent blog, we discussed questions to ask personal injury attorney before hiring them.
 But what happens next?
 How do you maximize your chances of getting the best outcome in your case?
 More importantly, what shouldn’t you do?
 We’re here to answer that question, covering ten car accident lawsuits you can’t afford to make.

 One: Lying About the Details of Your Case